 The Comorbidity Quandary

-It is estimated that nearly half of all M.S. patients have a comorbidity with hyperlipidemia and hypertension, gastrointestinal disease, and thyroid disease being the most common.1 It obviously has an affect on the course of treatment for M.S. as well as on the person living with it.
-They can disqualify you from clinical research, and it can make life more difficult.
+Comorbidities that can occur alongside MS can include hypertension and gastrointestinal disease, among others.1,2 It can have an effect on the course of treatment for MS as well as on the person living with it.
 Depending on what it is, you can be dismissed and shamed for it.
 One of my comorbidities is obesity, and it is the one that stands in my way the most.

 Being dismissed and shamed by medical professionals

-It was this incessant drumbeat that has been responsible for my lack of understanding of my M.S. symptoms.
+It was this incessant drumbeat that has been responsible for my lack of understanding of my MS symptoms.
 Where I was quick to blame being fat, I had to learn was in fact it was multiple sclerosis.
 It was an easy out to see the problem as weight.
-All I had to do was lose weight and all of my problems would be solved.
-No fat, no worsening M.S. symptoms.
+All I had to do was lose weight, and all of my problems would be solved.
+No fat, no worsening MS symptoms.
 Lose weight and multiple sclerosis would be less of a problem.
-Lose weight.
 Lose a comorbidity and your multiple sclerosis is nearly solved.
-That sounds crazy because it is, and I believed it because medical professionals said so.
+That sounds crazy because it is, but I believed it because medical professionals said so.

 No excuse for substandard care

 Yes, I am fat.
 Yes, it is a comorbidity.
 It is no longer an excuse to accept substandard care.
 It is no longer an excuse I give myself to ignore my MS. I am superfat, and that does not negate my MS.

 Have any of the following helped to reduce your pain?
 Select all that apply.